It’s anything but typical for the realms of film or music ...

-Samurai Jack just one of his many TV credits.
-His sonic presence can also be felt throughout Showtime’s Californication, Audience Network’s Kingdom, WGN America’s Salem, and more as well as video games such as Killzone: Shadow Fall, God of War: Ascension, Army of Two: The 40th Day, and most recently the largest first-person shooter app in the world China’s Crossfire.
-Along the way, he wrote a theme for his favorite NFL team the Tennessee Titans even performing the “Star-Spangled Banner” solo guitar in the rain during a Thanksgiving 2015 game.
+John Wick: Chapter 2 represents the nexus of his work as a composer, performer, and songwriter.
+He penned the closing credits tune “A Job To Do” alongside legendary Alice In Chains guitarist and vocalist Jerry Cantrell and performed on-screen during the climactic “Rock Opera” sequence.
+Elsewhere, his sonic presence reverberates throughout Showtime’s Californication, Audience Network’s Kingdom, WGN America’s Salem, and more as well as video games such as Killzone: Shadow Fall, God of War: Ascension, Army of Two 40th Day, and China’s massive Crossfire.
+He also wrote the theme for his favorite NFL team the Tennessee Titans, and performed the “Star-Spangled Banner” solo in the rain during a 2015 game.

 Bates co-wrote and produced Manson’s 2015 epic, The Pale Emperor.
 A runaway success, it crashed the Top 10 of the Billboard Top 200 at #6 and earned widespread critical acclaim with Rolling Stone hailing it as the “#1 Metal Album of 2015.”
 As the band’s lead guitarist, he dedicated over a year to touring in support of the album on the headline Hell Not Hallelujah Tour, an arena run with Slipknot, and various festivals worldwide.
 In 2017, he once again joined forces in the studio with Manson on the follow-up Heaven Upside Down and returns to the road for a string of high-profile touring.